Rules & Regulations

 The participants orchestra is responsible for its own costs as followings:

-1. travel to Austria and back to his(her) home country;
+1. travel to Sydney and back to his(her) home country;

-2. accommodation and transfers during the stay in other cities in Austria;
+2. accommodation and transfers during the stay in Sydney;

 3. any private consumption, such as mini bar, telephone costs, laundry, etc.